MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 ---
-title: Count, Adjust, and Reclassify Inventory| Microsoft Docs
+title: Count, Adjust, and Reclassify Inventory
-description: Describes how to perform physical counting, make negative or positive adjustments, and how to change information, such as location or lot number, on item ledger entries or warehouse entries.
+description: Perform physical counting, make negative or positive adjustments, and change information, such as location or lot number, on item ledger or warehouse entries.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual